WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-validation_data.md

 ## Form Data

 After a form is successfully validated, the data of the form fields (returned by `IFormDocument::getData()`) have to be extracted which is the job of the `IFormDataHandler` object returned by `IFormDocument::getDataHandler()`.
-Form data handlers themselves, however, are only iterating through all `IFormFieldDataProcessor` instances that have been registered with the data handler.
+Form data handlers themselves, however, are only iterating through all `IFormDataProcessor` instances that have been registered with the data handler.

 ### `IFormDataHandler` / `FormDataHandler`

 `IFormDataHandler` requires the following methods:

-- `add(IFormFieldDataProcessor $processor)` to add new data processors to the data handler.
+- `addProcessor(IFormDataProcessor $processor)` adds a new data processor to the data handler.
-- `getData(IFormDocument $document)` to use all registered data handlers to extract the data from the given form.
+- `getFormData(IFormDocument $document)` returns the data of the given form by applying all registered data handlers on the form.
+- `getObjectData(IFormDocument $document, IStorableObject $object)` returns the data of the given object which will be used to populate the form field values of the given form.

 `FormDataHandler` is the default implementation of this interface and should also be extended instead of implementing the interface directly.

-### `IFormFieldDataProcessor` / `DefaultFormFieldDataProcessor`
+### `IFormDataProcessor` / `DefaultFormDataProcessor`

+`IFormDataProcessor` requires the following methods:

-`IFormFieldDataProcessor` requires `__invoke(IFormDocument $document, array $parameters)` methods that processes the given parameters array and returns the processed version.
+- `processFormData(IFormDocument $document, array $parameters)` is called by `IFormDataHandler::getFormData()`.
+  The method processes the given parameters array and returns the processed version.
+- `processObjectData(IFormDocument $document, array $data, IStorableObject $object)` is called by `IFormDataHandler::getObjectData()`.
+  The method processes the given object data array and returns the processed version.

-When `FormDocument` creates its `FormDataHandler` instance, it automatically registers an `DefaultFormFieldDataProcessor` object as the first data processor.
+When `FormDocument` creates its `FormDataHandler` instance, it automatically registers an `DefaultFormDataProcessor` object as the first data processor.
-`DefaultFormFieldDataProcessor` puts the save value of all form fields that are available and have a save value into `$parameters['data']` using the form field’s object property as the array key.
+`DefaultFormDataProcessor` puts the save value of all form fields that are available and have a save value into `$parameters['data']` using the form field’s object property as the array key.

+{% include callout.html content="`IFormDataProcessor` should not be implemented directly.
+Instead, `AbstractFormDataProcessor` should be extended." type="warning" %}

 {% include callout.html content="All form data is put into the `data` sub-array so that the whole `$parameters` array can be passed to a database object action object that requires the actual database object data to be in the `data` sub-array." type="info" %}